Oxford Treatment Center

 Oxford Treatment Center - Etta, MS

-Oxford Treatment Center is a detox and addiction treatment facility located at 297 County Road 244 in the 38627 zip code of Etta, MS. As a detox center, it offers opioid detox, alcohol detox and cocaine detox.
-The treatment program at Oxford Treatment Center includes residential treatment, long term inpatient treatment and inpatient detoxification.
-Oxford Treatment Center offers treatment to adult men, LGBT and people with trauma.
-It accepts men and women into their treatment and detox program.
+Oxford Treatment Center is a detox and addiction treatment facility located at 297 County Road 244 in the 38627 zip code of Etta, MS. As a detox center, it offers meth detox, opioid detox and cocaine detox.
+The treatment program at Oxford Treatment Center includes inpatient detoxification, long term inpatient treatment and short term inpatient treatment.
+Oxford Treatment Center offers treatment to veterans, people with HIV/AIDS and sexual abuse victims.
+It accepts women and men into their treatment and detox program.

 Address: 297 County Road 244, Etta, MS 38627